MicrosoftDocs/azure-docs/articles/app-service/tutorial-custom-container-sidecar.md

 The otel-collector sidecar should export data to Application Insights now.

 1. Back in the browser tab for `https://<app-name>.azurewebsites.net`, refresh the page a few times to generate some web requests.
-1. Go back to the resource group overview page, select the Application Insights resource.
+1. Go back to the resource group overview page, then select the Application Insights resource.
 You should now see some data in the default charts.

     :::image type="content" source="media/tutorial-custom-container-sidecar/app-insights-view.png" alt-text="Screenshot of the Application Insights page showing data in the default charts.":::